SNAP Eligibility Calculator – Pennsylvania

 Do college students qualify for SNAP in Pennsylvania?

-Do PA SNAP benefits get updated every year?
+Do Pennsylvania SNAP benefits update every year?